 Sickness policies and procedures

-Having an effective policy in place will help employers to deal with absences consistently and effectively as well as giving notice to employees about the standards of attendance and reporting that the employer expects from them.
+Having an effective policy in place, including the use of return to work meetings, will help employers to deal with absences consistently and effectively as well as giving notice to employees about the standards of attendance and reporting that the employer expects from them.

 Procedures for absence other than illness